Content Writing & Publishing

 • Benefit: Does it answer "What's in it for me?"

-• Keyword: Is the primary keyword included naturally?
+• Keyword: Is the primary keyword in there naturally?

-• Emotion: Does it trigger curiosity, urgency, or value?
+• Emotion: Does it spark curiosity, urgency, or a sense of value?

 • Accuracy: Can the article actually deliver on this promise?

-• Uniqueness: Would this stand out in a feed of 50 similar headlines?
+• Uniqueness: Would this stand out in a feed full of similar posts?

-Then ask yourself: Which one would I click in a crowded inbox or social feed?
-That's your winner.
+Then ask yourself: which one of these would I actually click on in a crowded inbox or social feed?
+Go with that one.

-Need help formatting your headlines?
-Our free Title Case Converter and Character Counter tools make it easy to create properly formatted headlines that meet platform requirements.
+Want help formatting your headlines?
+Our free Title Case Converter and Character Counter tools make it quick to check capitalization and length against platform requirements.

 Frequently Asked Questions